Something Must Come Between Us, Or We’ll Hurt Each Other

 Rick's Books on Amazon

-My hope was that the wooden beam (Matthew 7:3-5) would become an impediment to their blows–that they would have to stretch around the cross before the other person could experience the intended marital pain.
+I hoped that the wooden beam (Matthew 7:3-5) would become an impediment to their blows—that they would have to stretch around the cross before the other person could experience the intended marital pain.
 I wanted the cross to always be in their view, particularly when their anger toward each other escalated.
+As things stood, the cross was not preeminent in their thinking.
+Christ, at best, was on the periphery of their lives as they persisted in their argumentation.
+When the cross is more about a necklace than a sacrifice, we have the wrong cross in view.
+I wanted them to experience the historical fact of the dying Lamb of God visually and viscerally.
+I hoped God’s Spirit would burn the revelations about the gospel deep into their minds.
+I wanted them to be affected by the horrible realities of the cross of Christ.

 Are You Dying Today?

-Perhaps you are tempted to sinful anger at your spouse, children, friends, or enemies.
+• Perhaps you are tempted to sinful anger at your spouse, children, friends, or enemies.
+How does the cross of Christ influence your arguments?

-3. How easy (or difficult) is it for you to know the truths of the cross while holding on to unforgiveness?
+• How easy (or difficult) is it for you to know the truths of the cross while holding on to unforgiveness?

-4. Does the cross steer you from judgmental, condemning thoughts toward those who have offended you?
+• Does the cross steer you from judgmental, condemning thoughts toward those who have offended you?

-One of the most practical ways to reconcile with those who have hurt you is through the cross of Christ.
+• One of the most practical ways to reconcile with those who have hurt you is through the cross of Christ.

-2. How could we hold judgment toward or hurt others when Christ refuses to hold judgment against or punish us?
+• How could we hold judgment toward or hurt others when Christ refuses to hold judgment against or punish us?
+If the cross of Christ is not our motive for humble forgiveness, we will be like this battling couple.

+• What is your motivation for forgiveness, whether it is attitudinal (Luke 23:34) or transactional (Matthew 6:14-15)?
+Is it the cross of Christ?
 A proper motive for forgiveness comes from a right understanding of Christ’s work on the cross.

 Let all bitterness and wrath and anger and clamor and slander be put away from you, along with all malice.
-Be kind to one another, tender-hearted, forgiving one another, as God in Christ forgave you (Ephesians 4:31-32).
+Be kind to one another, tenderhearted, forgiving one another, as God in Christ forgave you (Ephesians 4:31-32).

-You find the answer in this statement, “…as God in Christ forgave you.”
+2. What was his reason for forgiveness, kindness, and tenderheartedness toward another person?
+The answer is in this statement: “…as God in Christ forgave you.”
 Paul tied his motive for a right attitude toward others to the cross of Christ.
-Your motivation to forgive is because God has forgiven you–as He has forgiven you.
-If you are not a Christian, the first place to experience forgiveness is to ask Him to forgive you, and He will adopt you into His family.
+Your motivation to forgive is because God has forgiven you.

 Need More Help?